Comparing differentiable logics for learning with logical constraints: Discussion and Future Work

 \section{Discussion and Future Work}

-The theoretic comparison in~\cref{sec:theory} provided different ways to look at logic relaxations. \begin{itemize} \item DL2 and all fuzzy logics apart from \L ukasiewicz and Yager are sound. (\cref{sec:soundness}) \item The shadow-lifting property of a conjunction is desirable for learning, as it allows for gradual satisfaction.
+The theoretic comparison in~\cref{sec:theory} provided different ways to interpret logic relaxations. \begin{itemize} \item The shadow-lifting property of a conjunction is desirable for learning, as it allows for gradual satisfaction.
 The investigation in \cref{sec:shadow-lifting} showed that no fuzzy logic conjunction apart from the Reichenbach one satisfies shadow-lifting.
 The DL2 conjunction satisfies both shadow-lifting and has behaviour that is well-suited for learning, having strong derivatives everywhere.
-The Reichenbach conjunction, despite satisfying shadow-lifting, does not exhibit behaviour suitable for learning with derivatives being low when they should be high.
-The Yager conjunction vanishes on a considerable part of its domain, but its derivatives are well-suited for learning. \item Investigating implication with respect to whether they follow Modus Ponens, or, more importantly, Modus Tollens reasoning, in \cref{sec:modus-ponens-modus-tollens} showed that only the Reichenbach logic closely follows both Modus Ponens and Modus Tollens.
-Almost no other logic follows Modus Ponens and Modus Tollens reasoning, suggesting that training with these would not lead to as useful updates during training. \item In \cref{sec:consistency}, we looked at the logics from a logic perspective as opposed to looking at their behaviour in the training process.
-The \L ukasiewicz, sigmoidal Reichenbach, and Goguen logics were the most consistent, with the Gödel logic being the least consistent. \end{itemize}
+The Reichenbach conjunction, despite satisfying shadow-lifting, does not exhibit behaviour suitable for learning, as its derivatives are low when they should be high to enable learning in the first place.
+The Yager conjunction vanishes on a considerable part of its domain, but its derivatives are well-suited for learning. \item Investigating implication with respect to whether the logics follow Modus Ponens, or, more importantly, Modus Tollens reasoning, showed that only the Reichenbach logic closely follows both Modus Ponens and Modus Tollens~\cref{sec:modus-ponens-modus-tollens}.
+Other logics (such as the Yager logic, which follows only Modus Tollens reasoning, and DL2, which only follows Modus Ponens reasoning and only for a limited domain) only allow for either Modus Ponens or Modus Tollens reasoning, (wheras others do not allow for either) suggesting that training with these logics would not lead to useful updates during training. \item In \cref{sec:consistency}, we investigated fuzzy logics from a logic perspective as opposed to examining their behaviour in the training process.
+The \L ukasiewicz, sigmoidal Reichenbach, and Goguen logics were found to be the most consistent (i.e., they preserve truth the most), with the Gödel logic being the least consistent. \end{itemize}

-Our experimental evaluation complements the theoretical one, and shows most importantly, that training with any logic will generally lead to improved constraint accuracy, at the expense of prediction accuracy.
+Our experimental evaluation of differentiable logics in training in~\cref{subsec:training_experiment} complements the theoretical one, and shows most importantly, that training with any logic will generally lead to improved constraint security, at a slight expense of prediction accuracy.
 This phenomenon is commonly known and was first reported by \citet{tsiprasRobustnessMayBe2018}.